openstack/charm-guide/doc/source/project/charm-delivery.rst

 Juju charms are delivered via the online `Charmhub`_.
 This page provides charm delivery information in the context of the OpenStack Charms project.

+There are two general types of OpenStack charms: one that does use channels and one that does not (legacy) - see the :doc:`../concepts/charm-types` for details.
+This page will focus on channel charms.

 Channels
 --------